cpietsch/vikus-viewer/README.md

 This is the information displayed on the left side when opening the visualization.
 You can put in any kind of [Markdown](https://marked.js.org/).

-## Images
+### Images

 Apart from the metadata, you need to preprocess the image files, i.e., to generate sprites and textures for the different zoom levels.
 Please see the  [vikus-viewer-script](https://github.com/cpietsch/vikus-viewer-script) for the details.
+After running the script you can place the resulting folders into ```/data``` or any other location.
+Make sure that the texture URLs in the config.json point to these folders.

 ## Credits